madmagic007/Oculus-Quest-Presence/README.md

 - Check if the firewall isn't blocking Java and add an exception if necessary.

 #### - I did everything and it said "device found and apk is running on device", but the presence isn't showing
+- Add java.exe and javaw.exe as an exception to your firewall.
 - Check if you got the notification on your pc saying that your quest is online.
 If you received that, it means that the quest has connected to the pc and the error is with discord.
 If you didn't get that notification, make sure that the apk is running on your quest.
 - Discord for web browser won't detect games running on your pc, so make sure you are using the desktop application.
 - Check the settings in discord and make sure that game presence is enabled.